-In general, form 1023 applications are processed in the order received by the IRS.
-Sometimes, however, the IRS will work a case outside the regular order.
-For expedited processing to be granted, however, there must be a compelling reason to process the case ahead of others.Compelling reasons include the following:
+In general, Form 1023 applications are processed in the order received by the IRS.
+But sometimes, the IRS will work a case outside the regular order.

 - A pending grant, where failure to secure the grant will have an adverse impact on the organization’s ability to continue operating.

 - A newly created organization providing disaster relief to victims of emergencies.

 - IRS errors have caused undue delays in issuing a determination letter.

 For a pending grant, the following specific information would help support a request for expedited form 1023 processing:

 - The name of the person or organization committed to giving the grant or asset,